kytulendu/DOS_av_effectiveness/README.md

 This anti-virus is only effective in detecting modern malware.

-The result UI is freeze/slowdown with all the detected viruses lol
+The result UI is freeze/slowdown with all the detected viruses

 Command: n/a, Using explorer scan.